zoldello/Gramene-Tree/README.md

 - IE 10+, Edge, Chrome, Opera and FireFox.

-Earlier version of the required application may work.
+Earlier version of the required applications may work.
 However, they are guaranteed and an update is recommended.

 IE versions lowers than 10 may work.
 However, the search functionality is supported in IE 10+.
-IE 10 + is recommended.
+IE 10 or later is recommended.

 How to Run